 - Optimization of customer interactions throughout the funnel.
 For example, accounting for customer lifetime value and retention.
 On the contrary, traditional optimization usually focuses on acquisition cost and volume.

-- Alignment of product and marketing channels to create powerful and innovative acquisition and retention opportunities like Growth Loops (see section 4 for more).
+- Alignment of product and marketing channels to create powerful and innovative acquisition and retention opportunities like Acceleration Loops (see section 4 for more).

 - Product integration into big platforms like Facebook or Youtube that allow your product to grow on the back of these platforms.